 - Compile a list with bloggers within your niche (or relevant shoulder niches) who would be interested in your topic.

-- Extract their names email and social media profiles manually or by using some free or paid tools
+- Extract their names, email, and social media profiles manually or using some free or paid tools.

-- Outreach to these bloggers a quick feeler email and ask them if they’d be interested in checking the article you’re currently working on.
+- Reach out to these bloggers with a quick feeler email and ask them if they’d be interested in checking the article you’re currently working on.

 - Once it’s finished, send it over to the people who said “yes” for some feedback.
 Be patient and give them a few days to answer.

 - Politely ask the bloggers who liked your piece to share it on their social media channels and to link to you if possible.